Kate Middleton Opens Up About Motherhood, Says ‘Parenting Is Tough’

-Kate Middleton’s parenting comes with a lot of supports that ordinary people don’t get.
-The Duchess of Cambridge has a “full-time live-in nanny” to help care for her two children, Prince George, 3, and Princess Charlotte, 20 months, and Middleton also has help from her own mother, Carole Middleton.
+Kate Middleton’s parenting comes with a lot of support that ordinary people don’t get.
+The Duchess of Cambridge has a full-time live-in nanny to help care for her two children, Prince George, 3, and Princess Charlotte, 20 months, and Middleton also has help from her own mother, Carole Middleton.
 All of that privilege doesn’t stop Kate from understanding how difficult parenting can be for moms who aren’t married to a royal prince.

 The Daily Mail reports that on January 11, Kate visited the Anna Freud National Centre for Children and Families in London, England, to listen to mothers share their stories.
 Many of the women who attend the center’s programs are dealing with financial pressures as well as the everyday problems that come with motherhood.
-Some “have battled problems like depression and other difficulties in bringing up children,” and most suffer from personality disorders.
+Some “have battled problems like depression and other difficulties in bringing up children,” according to the Daily Mail, and most suffer from personality disorders.

-Mothers who have faced “family history of abuse and addiction” and moms who struggle with their own “emotional problems” told Kate how they coped while managing to raise their children.
+Mothers who have faced a family history of abuse and addiction and moms who struggle with their own emotional issues told Kate how they coped while managing to raise their children.
 Middleton was there to help and to listen as other moms talked about their lives.

-Kate heard some tragic stories at the Anna Freud Centre, and offered both a listening ear and her own compassion while mothers described their experiences.
-One mom of a six-year-old boy talked about being “trafficked from Nigeria” and not wanting her son while she was pregnant.
+Kate heard some tragic stories at the Anna Freud Centre and offered both a listening ear and her own compassion while mothers described their experiences.
+One mom of a 6-year-old boy talked about being trafficked from Nigeria and not wanting her son while she was pregnant.

 “I got depressed really badly.
 I needed help because I was trafficked to this country.”

-The two came for treatment three years after the boy’s birth, and are “much improved” thanks to the help they received.
-Another young woman described what it was like going through having “her first four children taken away” because her own background from “a really bad family” left her without the support she needed.
+The two came for treatment three years after the boy’s birth and have improved thanks to the help they received.
+Another young woman described what it was like going through having her first four children taken away because her own background from a bad family left her without the support she needed.

-The India Times writes that Kate recognized the “extraordinary” achievement of the parents at the Anna Freud Center, where the Duchess is a patron.
+The India Times writes that Kate recognized the extraordinary achievement of the parents at the Anna Freud Center, where the Duchess is a patron.
 Even though she has so much help, Middleton admitted that it can be difficult for her to be sure she’s doing a good job of bringing up Prince George and Princess Charlotte.
 Middleton shared that no matter what the family situation is, she believes that “parenting is tough,” and she expressed her heartfelt admiration for the moms at the center.

 “With the history and all the things and the experiences you’ve all witnessed, to do that on top of your own anxieties, and the lack of support you also received as mothers… I find it extraordinary how you’ve managed actually.
 So really, well done.”